oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

     -   Attach/Detach disks.
     -   Edit/Remove disks.
     -   Move disks between storage domains.
-*   Tree
+*   Open Issue - Tree
-    -   'Resources' link under 'Storage' node - invokes a search of all the Floating/Shared/Direct LUN disks in the Data Center.
+    -   'Resources' link under 'Storage' node - invokes a search of all the Floating/Shared disks in the Data Center.
+    -   'Free Disks' link under a new 'Resources' node - invokes a search of all the Floating/Shared/DirectLUN disks in the Data Center.

 ##### User Portal